restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 It should return the ```Version: 1.0.0 running``` text in the HTTP response body.

 For the following examples, Basic Authentication is required.
+Also, you should indicate the media type of the JSON document sent using a ```Content-Type: application/json``` HTTP header.

 ### Create a company